 A Sense of Place The Masters has been held in the same spot, every year, since it began in 1934.
 There are other tournaments that have a fixed home, but none of them are majors and none have the history, the personality and the stories that Augusta offers.
-Over the years, the familiarity with the place builds, yet it always has a dimension of newness.
+Over the years, the familiarity with the place builds, yet it always feels new.
 It’s a thrilling mixture.

 Beauty They say that even the trees are power-washed at Augusta.
 I once heard that the head groundskeeper had a standing $100 bet for anyone who could find a weed anywhere on the property; it may be apocryphal, but having walked the course dozens of times, I wouldn’t take the bet.
 The azaleas are perfectly clipped and the quartz-filled bunkers are gleaming white.
 But it’s not just the pruning and polishing.
 The natural layout of the course is stunning, particularly the bobsled run from the 10th tee box down to Amen Corner, the cozy little hollow down by the 16th green and the long sightlines you can get from one side of the course to the other.